 Hop on one of the water buses on the Sumidagawa Line to Asakusa run by Tokyo Cruise (departs every 20 minutes).
 Hop off at Asakusa Station.

 We enjoyed the boat ride on the river!
-It is the perfect way to experience this traditional form of transportation while at the same time getting some excellent sightseeing of Tokyo.
+It is the perfect way to experience this traditional form of transportation while at the same time getting some excellent sightseeing in Tokyo.

 - Ticket price: 980 Yen = 10 us$, children 370 Yen = 4 us$.
 Includes admission ticket to the Hamarikyu garden.